sismolla/sismolla/README.md

 # Hi there, I'm Sisay Mollla 👋

 Welcome to my GitHub profile!
-I'm passionate about [mention your primary skills or interests, e.g., web development, data science, artificial intelligence, etc.].
+I'm passionate about [Django Fullstack  and Backen  ML,Python programming, Web Design, web development, data science, artificial intelligence, etc.].
 Here you’ll find a collection of my projects, contributions, and a showcase of what I’m working on.

 ---